Mil4bot/abuseioclist/README.md

-The domains.txt file is a list of malicious domains pulled from the abuse.ch api.
+The domains.txt file is a list of high confidence malicious domains pulled from multiple feeds.